usethesource/typepal/doc/TypePal/Collector/Collector.md

      c.leaveScope(current);
 }
 ```
+A _composite scope_ is a scope that corresponds with nonconsecutive parts of the source code and is represented by a list of Trees.

+A _lub scope_ is a scope in which the type of not explcitly declared variables is determined by the least-upper bound (LUB) of the types of their uses.
+Lub scopes are, for instance, used to implement local type inference in Rascal.

+A _composite lub scope_ is a scope that corresponds with nonconsecutive parts of the source code and locally infers the types in those scopes.

 ##### Scope Info
 It is possible to associate auxiliary information with each scope.
 This enables the downward propagation of information during the topdown traversal of the source program by `collect`.
 Typical use cases are:

 * recording the return type of a function declaration and checking that all return statements in the body of that function have
   a type that is compatible with the declared return type.